15 March 2017

-Shared Resources, Joint Solutions (SRJS) is an expansive programme that engages 16 countries and focuses on increasing food and water security and climate resilience.
+Shared Resources, Joint Solutions (SRJS) is an expansive program that engages 16 countries and focuses on increasing food and water security and climate resilience.

 IUCN GGO, in its capacity as a technical adviser, in collaboration with the IUCN Uganda Country Office, is providing support to SRJS partners in Uganda to develop and organize a two-day workshop in Kampala.
-This workshop intends to build gender-responsive capacity for programme partners and enhance gender and social inclusiveness outcomes of SRJS programme activities in Uganda.
+This workshop intends to build gender-responsive capacity for program partners and enhance gender and social inclusiveness outcomes of SRJS program activities in Uganda.

 The National Association of Professional Environmentalists (NAPE), a main implementing partner, is hosting the workshop on 16-17 March 2017.